Arinzechukwuwisdom/Arinzechukwuwisdom/README.md

 I'm Arinzechukwu

-I'm a **Junior Backend Developer** with hands-on experience designing and delivering **production-ready RESTful APIs** using **ASP.NET Core** and modern backend architecture patterns.
+I'm a **Backend Developer** with hands-on experience designing and delivering **RESTful APIs** using **ASP.NET Core** and modern backend architecture patterns.

-I focus on building systems that are **scalable, testable, secure, and maintainable**, applying best practices such as **Clean Architecture, CQRS/MediatR, and SOLID principles**.
-I approach engineering with ownership — asking *why*, anticipating failure paths, and designing solutions that hold up long-term.
+I focus on following best practices while building and contributing to systems that are **scalable, testable, secure, and maintainable**, such as **Clean Architecture and SOLID principles**.

 ---